nelsonfrz/nelsonfrz-website/articles/my-first-article.md

 ## About Me

 As for who I am, I am just a typical programmer.
 I love developing software and websites like the one *you are reading this on*.
-You may have seen my [Home page](/) or [About Me page](/about) and already now that I'm 15 years old and live in Germany.

 ## The Future of this Website
 In terms of what you can expect from my future articles, I plan on writing about a wide range of topics including Fullstack Web Development, Software Engineering, and anything else that I want to write about or that I feel would be beneficial for others to read about.